-Be sure to document the recognition of the individual(s) to the role and position of elder.
+Be sure to document the recognition of new men to eldership.
 We suggest that all the elders sign this document to ensure a record that all agree to recognize the individual as an elder, before God and one another.

 CELEBRATE